 In a traditional steam sauna a fully heated environment is created by a heater that uses a rock mass and the use of water poured over the rocks to create steam.
-Traditional saunas take approximately 45 minutes to pre-heat the interior of the room for use.
+Traditional saunas take approximately 45 minutes to preheat the interior of the room for use.
 (Special heaters are available to reduce this wait time.)
 To use the room properly, the bather waits until the room has achieved an interior temperature of 150 - 195 degrees (maximum heat allowed is 195 degrees by U.S. law) and then will use the room for approximately 15 to 20 minutes to heat the body and induce a sweat.
 The bather will then come out of the room and cool off for 5 to 10 minutes, which completes one inning.
-Completion of two to three innings is the full practice of a traditional sauna but many people reap most of the benefits from one inning..
+Completion of two to three innings is the full practice of a traditional sauna but many people reap most of the benefits from just one inning.
 The bather has the ability to adjust the ambient temperature in the room by creating steam off the rocks.
 This will produce a moist heat that will result in a hotter feel to the body.
 The use of water also allows the user to do aromatherapy by using oils in the water.

 Now that you know how a traditional sauna works, you will want to look for certain things before you purchase one.
-Most larger traditional saunas will take special wiring (a 220 line) to accommodate the heater.
+Larger traditional saunas will take special wiring (a 220 line) to accommodate the heater.
 Smaller units can be plugged into a designated outlet.
 The best wood for a traditional sauna is Nordic White Spruce.
-This type of wood wards off odor and bacteria helping you keep you sauna cleaner.
+This type of wood wards off odor and bacteria helping you keep your sauna cleaner.
 Your sauna heater is the most important part of your sauna.
 Things to look for in your heater are a good warranty, low energy consumption, ease of use, and a large amount of rocks used in the heater.
 Another important factor is how long has the company been manufacturing their saunas.

 Infrared temps will be a max of 140 - 150 degrees with no ability to produce steam.
 A traditional sauna does allow for steam with dumping water on the exposed rocks located on the top tray of the electric or wood heater.
 Producing steam does give better respiratory benefits.
-Militaries worldwide prefer traditional sauna using almost no infrareds
+Militaries worldwide prefer traditional sauna using almost no infrared saunas.